DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support.md

 description: |-
     Find out about teacher training costs, student finance, bursaries and scholarships, and funding if you’re disabled, a parent or carer or a veteran.
 title_paragraph: |-
-    If you're applying for teacher training in England, we can help you understand the cost of tuition fees, courses with salaries, and what funding and practical support you could be eligible for.
+    If you're applying for teacher training in England, we can help you understand the difference between courses with fees and courses with salaries, and what funding and practical support you could be eligible for.
 navigation: 20
 navigation_title: Fund your training
 navigation_path: "/funding-and-support"